 How Might Drinking Vinegar Treat Acne?

-- Counteracts the negative effects that a poor diet may have on acne.
+- Counteract the negative effects that a poor diet may have on acne.

-- Protects the skin from damage caused by harmful molecules called free radicals, which may worsen inflammatory acne.
+- Protect the skin from damage caused by harmful molecules called free radicals, which may worsen acne.

 Expand to read details of research

 A series of clinical studies, reviewed in both a 2009 article in Dermato-Endocrinology and a 2009 article in the International Journal of Dermatology, indicated that a diet rich in sugar might influence acne by two different processes, both involving a hormone called insulin.7,8 One of the studies was a randomized controlled trial, which is a rigorous study that provides the most trustworthy evidence.
 Researchers examined whether a low-sugar diet reduced the number of acne lesions or not.
 They found that acne patients who consumed a diet low in sugar experienced:

 - An increase in insulin sensitivity, meaning that insulin functioned better.

 - A decrease in the level of androgens (male hormones present in both males and females).7,8